mre/endler.dev/content/2019/tinysearch/index.md

 draft=true
 +++

-Static site generators have always fascinated me.
-They combine content and layout into static HTML without sacrificing performance.
+Static site generators are magical.
+They combine the best of both worlds: dynamic content without sacrificing performance.

-This website has been running on [Jekyll], [Cobalt], and [Zola] over the years and I'm very happy with my setup.
-Except I always disliked the fact that static websites didn't use "static search engines", too.
+This website has been running on [Jekyll], [Cobalt], and (currently) [Zola] over the years and I'm very happy with the speed and flexibility.

-Instead, they use [custom Google searches][google], dedicated search engines like [Algolia], or JavaScript based search engines like [lunr.js] or [elasticlunr].
+One thing I always disliked however was the fact that static websites don't support *static search engines*, too.
+Instead, we resort to [custom Google searches][google], external search engines like [Algolia], or pure JavaScript-based solutions like [lunr.js] or [elasticlunr].

-That works well for most sites, but I never liked any of that.
+All of these work well for most sites, but it never felt like the final answer.
-I didn't want to add yet another dependency to Google, neither did I want to use a stand-alone web-backend like Algolia.
+I didn't want to add yet another dependency on Google, neither did I want to use a stand-alone web-backend like Algolia.

 On top of that, I'm not a huge fan of JavaScript-heavy websites.
 For example, just the search indices that lunr creates can be [multiple megabytes big](https://github.com/olivernn/lunr.js/issues/268#issuecomment-304490937).
-That feels lavish - even by today's generous bandwidth standards.
+That feels lavish - even by today's bandwidth standards.

-As a result, I didn't have any search functionality on my page for a long time.
+As a consequence, I refrained from adding search functionality to my homepage for a long time.
 That's unfortunate, because with a growing number of articles, it gets harder and harder to find relevant content.

 ## The idea

-Many years back in 2013, I read [Writing a full-text search engine using Bloom filters][stavros] &mdash; and it was a revelation.
+Many years back in 2013, I read ["Writing a full-text search engine using Bloom filters"][stavros] &mdash; and it was a revelation.

-The idea was simple:
-Run all articles through a generator that creates a tiny, self-contained search index using a magical datastructure called a ✨*Bloom Filter* ✨.
+The idea was simple: Let's run all articles through a generator that creates a tiny, self-contained search index using this magical datastructure called a ✨*Bloom Filter* ✨.

+## What's a Bloom filter?

+A [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) can be used to check if an element is in a set.

-A Bloom Filter doesn't store the words themselves, it just tells us if they likely exist.
-In other words, it can say with a certain *error rate* that a word is in an article.
+The trick is that it doesn't store the elements themselves, it just knows if they likely exist.
+In our case, it can say with a certain *error rate* that a word is in an article.

 Here's the Python code from the original article that generates the bloom filters for each post (courtesy of [Stavros Korokithakis](https://www.stavros.io)):